patching...

 "MBTA fares have more than doubled since the gas tax was last raised in 1991 and now," Sciortino said in a phone interview Wednesday.
 "We have to have a conversation again about the gas tax."

-The MBTA recently offered two scenarios to shore up a projected $185 million deficit in 2013.
+.
 One proposal included significant cuts that would decimate much of the transit's bus system, along with modest fare increases, while the other offered more significant fare hikes with fewer service cuts.

 But those proposals don't offer long-term solutions to the state's infrastructure troubles, and they aren't fair to riders, Sciortino said.